rritec/powerbi/README.md

-# powerbi
-powerbi training by Myla RamReddy

-Power BI mainly has two components
-1. Power Bi Desktop
-1. Power BI Service
+# Power BI

+This Repository has Power BI Training Materials developed by Myla Ram Reddy.